Contexts

 public_subnets_ids:

-# Provides a description to the consumer of the input
+# A description for the consumer of the input

 description: |

-Is a collection of subnet id's which are publicly available i.e.
+A collection of subnet id's which are publicly available, i.e.

 they are attached to an internet gateway